Any Given Sunday: Plot

 As the playoffs arrive, Sharks middle linebacker Luther "Shark" Lavay reminds Willie about how lucky he is to be in the league, and to find a life outside of football; his words fall on deaf ears.
 Tony worsens his relationship with Christina and berates Cap for second-guessing his availability.
 Before the game, Tony gives a rousing speech urging team unity that Willie takes to heart and energizes the rest of the team.
 Cap returns as starting quarterback but is injured with a concussion after scoring a touchdown.

-Cap urges D'Amato to let Beamen finish the game; after an argument, D'Amato relents.
+Cap allows D'Amato to let Beamen finish the game.
 Subsequently, Pagniacci enters the locker room to demand that D'Amato play Beamen.
 After she and D'Amato argue, Beamen informs her that he had already been told that he would start the second half.
 Beamen apologizes to his teammates for his actions and leads the team to win.
 In a post-game talk with D'Amato, Beamen dedicates the next game to Rooney, but admits that he is worried about his ongoing health.

 The Sharks eventually lose the championship (the Pantheon Cup) to San Francisco.
 At D'Amato's final press conference as head coach, he is thanked by Pagniacci.
 D'Amato is expected to announce his retirement, but he instead drops two bombshells, announcing that he has been hired as head coach and general manager of an expansion team in New Mexico, the Albuquerque Aztecs, and that he has signed Willie Beamen to be his starting quarterback and franchise player.